chasespengler/agfzb-CloudAppDevelopment_Capstone/README.md

-### This is the Final Project for the IBM Fullstack Software Developer and Cloud Application Specialization offered on Coursera
+### This is the Final Project for the IBM Fullstack Software Developer and Cloud Application Specialization offered on Coursera.

 # Final Project Template